ansonhe97/Grove-Starter-Kit/README.md

      Realize delay function, The millisecond duration of the delay is the value in parentheses.
 Because the value is the value of the analog signal of the knob pin being read, so the delay time can be controlled by the knob.

+- **Demo Effect and Serial Print Result:**

+Turning the Potentiometer will change the frequency of LED flickering.

 ## Section 3: Functional Sensors

 In the previous section, we have used buttons and rotary potentiometer as control modules, but there are still many sensors that have not been used, so let's take a look at each one.